Posts

 Image

-Early Signs of Hearing Loss in Your 40s-60s: When Brisbane Adults Should Get Tested If you've found yourself asking "What did you say?" more often lately, or you're convinced everyone around you mumbles, you're not alone.
+If you've found yourself asking "What did you say?" more often lately, or you're convinced everyone around you mumbles, you're not alone.
 Hearing loss isn't just something that happens to elderly people.
 It's increasingly common among working adults and active seniors in their 40s, 50s, and 60s.
 The good news?
 Catching hearing loss early makes a significant difference in your quality of life, career success, and social connections.
 Here's what Brisbane adults need to know about recognising the signs and when to seek help.
 You're Not Too Young for Hearing Loss Many people assume hearing loss only affects those over 70, but the reality is quite different.
 Age-related hearing loss (presbycusis) can begin as early as your 40s, and years of noise exposure can accelerate the process.
-This exposure might come from machinery, concerts, headphones, or Brisbane's busy tr...
+This exposure might come from machinery, concerts, headphones, or Brisbane's busy traffic.
+According to Australian hearing health data, approximately one in six adults e...

 How Artificial Intelligence is Transforming Hearing Aids in Australia